 1. Kids have their own logic.

-Kids approach the world with eyes open every day.
+Kids approach the world with their eyes open every day.
 They see new things and interpret those with a fresh, clean perspective.
 Entrepreneurs, too, should always try to look at their business, their competition, and their market in ways others have not envisioned.
 Truly revolutionary ideas come from new thinking; disruption comes from leveraging existing situations and tools to cause a shift in how business is done.
 What are you doing differently with your business that defies conventional thought and forces new logic?

 2. Kids are curious.